Thursday June 27:

 Andernach - Rüdesheim

-The panorama you will see this morning is fantastic.
-One fortress after another, and the morning finishes with the impressive Lorelei.
+The panorama you will see this morning is breathtaking.
+One fortress after another and each one more beautiful than the last, not to mention the beauty of the impressive Lorelei.
 We will arrive in Rüdesheim after lunch.
 This town is famous for its wines which you can of course sample in the Drosselgasse, the well-known street with many cafes and wine cellars.
 You can take the cable car up to the Niederwald monument where you will have wonderful views of the Rhineland-Palatinate area.

 Rüdesheim - Speyer - Iffezheim

-Speyer is one of the most beautiful towns on the Rhine.
-The townscape of this Imperial Town is dominated by the centuries’ old Roman cathedral.
+Speyer is one of the most beautiful towns along the Rhine.
+The townscape of this Imperial Town is dominated by the centuries old Roman cathedral.
 It also houses Germany’s largest technical museum.
-For those passengers interested in things technical, this is a unique chance to spend the afternoon among trains, antique cars, planes, submarines and motorbikes.
+For those passengers interested in all things technical, this is a unique chance to spend the afternoon among trains, antique cars, planes, submarines and motorbikes.
 We will sail to Iffezheim during dinner and will stay overnight near the lock.

 Iffezheim - Strasbourg